channable/vaultenv/README.md

 left to a service manager, like systemd.

 `vaultenv` calls a syscall from the `exec` family after fetching secrets for you.
-This means that `vaultenv` replaces it's own process with whatever you want.
+This means that `vaultenv` replaces its own process with whatever you want.
 After your service has started, `vaultenv` is not running anymore.

 This approach does mean that we cannot automatically restart services if